ethickfox/knowledge-transfer/Software_Architecture/Clean_Code.md

 **Breaking**
 sidestep the mutual exclusion condition.
 You might be able to do this by
 - Using resources that allow simultaneous use, for example, AtomicInteger.
-- Increasing the number of resources such that it equals or exceeds the number of com-peting threads
+- Increasing the number of resources such that it equals or exceeds the number of competing threads
 - Checking that all your resources are free before seizing any.

-- Lock & wait - O
-nce a thread acquires a resource, it will not release the resource until it has acquired allof the other resources it requires and has completed its work.
+- Lock & wait - Once a thread acquires a resource, it will not release the resource until it has acquired allof the other resources it requires and has completed its work.
-**Breaking**
-if you refuse to wait.
-Check each resource before you seize it, and release all resources and start over if you run into one that’s busy.
+- **Breaking** if you refuse to wait.
+Check each resource before youseize it, and release all resources and start over if you run into one that’s busy.
   This approach introduces several potential problems:
 	• Starvation—One thread keeps being unable to acquire the resources it needs (maybe it has a unique combination of resources that seldom all become available).
 	• Livelock—Several threads might get into lockstep and all acquire one resource and then release one resource, over and over again.
-This is especially likely with simplistic CPU scheduling algorithms (think embedded devices or simplistic hand-written t hread balancing algorithms).Both of these can cause poor throughput.
+This is especially likely with simplistic CPU scheduling algorithms (think embedded devices or simplistic hand-written thread balancing algorithms).Both of these can cause poor throughput.
 The first results in low CPU utilization, whereas the second results in high and useless CPU utilization.
 As inefficient as this strategy sounds, it’s better than nothing.
 It has the benefit that it can almost always be implemented if all else fails.

-• No preemption - One thread cannot take resources away from another thread.
+* No preemption - One thread cannot take resources away from another thread.
 Once a thread holds a resource, the only way for another thread to get it is for the holding thread to release it.
 Breaking
 allow threads to take resources away from other threads.
 This is usually done through a simple request mechanism.
 When a thread